 At termination of employment, employees may receive cash payments for all accumulated vacation and compensatory time.
 Depending upon employment type, employees who retire receive 25% of the value of their accumulated sick leave and 100% of their accumulated vacation leave either as a cash payment, or credited to a Voluntary Employees' Beneficiary Association (VEBA) account, which can be used for future medical expenses and insurance purposes.
 The amounts of unpaid vacation and compensatory time accumulated by College employees are accrued when incurred.
 The sick leave liability is recorded as an actuarial estimate of one-fourth the total balance on the payroll records.
-The accrued vacation leave totaled \$1,172,161, accrued sick leave totaled \$1,464,317, and accrued compensatory time totaled \$342 at June 30, 2019.
+The accrued vacation leave totaled \$1,344,652 and accrued sick leave totaled \$1,442,430 at June 30, 2020.

 Compensatory time is categorized as a current liability since it must be used before other leave.
+The College had no balance in compensatory time at June 30,2020.
 A four-year average of vacation leave and sick leave paid out annually to employees is used to estimate the current portion of those liabilities.
 The remaining accrued vacation and sick leave are categorized as non-current liabilities.